xomaczar/ember-cli-ion-rangeslider/README.md

 module.exports = app.toTree();
 ```
 If you want to use the default skin (e.g. `nice`), you don't need to specify any option or even modify your existing EmberApp.
 If you don't want to include any css at all
-for some reason, simply assign false or any "falsy" value to the skin option and no skin including associated assets will be included.
+for some reason, simply assign false or any "falsy" value to the skin option and no skin including the related assets will be used.

 ## Running
 ```bash